The Architect

 to snowy bricks.
 I stopped and frowned.
 Daddy,

 you’re bleeding.
-Silly girl,
+Silly girl, he said, and licked

 the red splotch on his right thumb.
 See?
 Just ink.